 - Klondike-like solitaire card games

 - Pocket solitaire card games

 If you go through the article and explore some other single player card games besides solitaire that we have listed, you will sure confess that there are very entertaining variations with smart rules and catchy goals that can make you play all by yourself for hours.

-Let’s now dive in the world of solitaire and get to know in details about the specific layouts and objectives of few popular single-player card games besides the traditional Solitaire.
+Let’s now dive in the world of one player card games and get to know in details about the specific layouts and objectives of few popular single-player card games besides the traditional Solitaire.
 Here is what we have listed for you:

 Wish Solitaire is a curious version of single player solitaire games that is played with 32 cards only.
 For this purpose, you need to remove all 2s – 6s cards to get a deck of 32 cards.